bioinformaticsdotca/BiCG_2018/module10/lab.md

 ## Prepare to Take a Snapshot

-While being logged into the VM configured in part 1 of the lab, do the followin steps:
+While being logged into the VM configured in part 1 of the lab, perform the following steps:

-### Clean Up Its History
+### Clean Up the Bash History

 ```
 rm -i ~/.bash_history